How To Add A Beautiful Groundcover-Asiatic Jasmine

 If I have big long-term plans for the garden and plenty of time to implement them, I’ll use bare-root plants.
 I have used plants like Asiatic Jasmine or Mondo Grass this way.
 The really small ones I plant in soft soil with a fat pencil to make the holes.
 It’s quick and easy.
 Who knows?
 Perhaps an idea for the great American novel will come to me; I can set it down on the wrapping paper!

 Do you have a big event coming in a few months or so?
-If I plan to sell the house or perhaps I have a wedding reception ahead, I will use the small pots to compress the time to maturity.
+If I plan one I will use the small pots to compress the time to maturity.

 How Many Plants Do I Buy